 And why are we labeling girls AGAIN?

-I am a mother of a 6-year-old daughter, and I just can’t get enough of her stubbornness, her energy, her pure joy in the smallest of things, her random shyness, her interest in dinosaurs (Thanks Dino Dana) and love of mud pies and, YES, her sporadic emotional meltdowns.
+I am a mother of a 6-year-old daughter and I just can’t get enough of her stubbornness, her energy, her pure joy in the smallest of things, her random shyness, her interest in dinosaurs (Thanks Dino Dana) and love of mud pies and, YES, her sporadic emotional meltdowns.
 All of these things are girl.
-Some of them are girly and some are nongirly.

 Nongirly means you are who you are.
 You like what you like.
 You love what (and who) you love.

 I took the time to know myself inside and out.
-I am now comfortable with all of it.
-Don’t get me wrong, my mental and physical health journey are not over, I just don’t NEED it to be complete in order to feel contentment.
+I am now comfortable with all of it though I am still a work in progress.

-And so, the journey starts with NONGIRLY for us.
-First, we will try and consolidate all things nonpink for our young girls.
-Then, we will accept our teenagers just the way they are and give them an alternative perspective on social media.
-Thirdly, we will embrace our young professionals how to fight the good fight in the world after college.
+And so, the journey of daring to be different starts with NONGIRLY.
+First, we will bring you stories of women and girls doing incredible things.
+Then, we will embrace our teenagers just the way they are and give them an alternative perspective on social media.
+Thirdly, we will support our young professionals to fight the good fight in the world after college.
 And finally, we will acknowledge the woman we are striving to become; strong, confident, content, successful (in our own minds), unique, and evolving.
 If we achieve this goal, we won’t need nongirly to describe us.
 We will just be girls.
 And we can rule the world.